Malabon

+Etymology

+The name Malabon is from Tagalog word malabon, meaning "having many silt deposits".
+The name was previously also used for two other places in Cavite during the early Spanish colonial period: Santa Cruz de Malabon (now Tanza) and San Francisco de Malabon (now General Trias).
+It is previously named as Tambobong, after the rural Tagalog word tambúbong, which translates to "barn".

 History

+Spanish rule

-Legend considers the city's name to be a contraction of the Tagalog phrase maráming labóng ("plenty of bamboo shoots"), as the place once abounded in this edible root.
-Originally called Tambobong (tambúbong, a rural Tagalog word for barn), Malabon was founded as a visita (hamlet) of Tondo by the Augustinians on May 21, 1599.
-It remained under the administrative jurisdiction of the Province of Tondo (renamed to Manila in 1859) from 1627 to 1901.
+Originally called Tambobong, Malabon was founded as a visita (hamlet) of Tondo by the Augustinians on May 21, 1599.
+It remained under the administrative jurisdiction of the Province of Tondo (renamed to Manila in 1859) from 1627 to 1688.

 Malabon played an important economic role in the late 19th century with the founding of La Princesa Tabacalera tobacco company in 1851 and the Malabon Sugar Company in 1878.
 La Princesa was under the corporate umbrella of Compañia General de Tabacos de Filipinas (owned by the Spanish Crown), while the latter pioneered the refined sugar industry in the Philippines.

+In 1859, three Malabon barangays—San Jose, Navotas, and Bangkulasi—were separated from Tambobong to form a new town that is now Navotas.

 The newspaper La Independencia was first printed in Malabon's Asilo de Huérfanos (Orphanage), where children orphaned by the Plague of 1882 were housed.

+In 1889, a stream tram line from Tondo borough reached Malabon, later to be linked to the other lines of horse drawn and later electric tramcars in Manila, the latter operated by Meralco until the Second World War.
+The steam connection would be one of the pioneer steam-powered rail services in Southeast Asia and the first at large in the Philippines, pre-dating the Main Line North of the Philippine National Railways which opened in 1892, 3 years later.

+American rule

+The first Mayor of Malabon was Don Agustín Salamante, a Spanish mestizo originally from Cavite.
+The first Filipino Mayor of Malabon was Don Vicente Villongco in 1899, during the onset of the American regime.

 Malabon was officially made a municipality of the newly created Province of Rizal on June 11, 1901, by virtue of Philippine Commission Act No. 137.
-When Act No. 942 was promulgated, Malabon was united with Navotas under a new government.
-On January 16, 1906, Act No. 1442 partitioned Navotas from Malabon into two separate municipalities of Rizal.
-The first Mayor of Malabon was Don Agustín Salamante, a Spanish mestizo originally from Cavite.
-The first Filipino Mayor of Malabon was Don Vicente P. Villongco.
-This was in 1899 at the onset of the American regime.
-From 1942 to 1944, Malabon was one of the municipalities of Rizal merged alongside Manila to form the City of Greater Manila as an emergency measure by President Manuel L. Quezon.
+From 1903 to 1906, Navotas was returned to Malabon to form a single municipality.

+Since independence and cityhood

-Malabon remained a municipality of Rizal until November 7, 1975, by virtue of Presidential Decree No. 824, when Malabon became a part of the National Capital Region or Metro Manila.
+Malabon remained a municipality of Rizal until November 7, 1975, when Malabon became a part of the National Capital Region or Metro Manila by virtue of Presidential Decree No. 824.

-Cityhood

 Malabon became a highly urbanized city on April 21, 2001, under Republic Act No. 9019, 407 years after its founding.